• Menu

 Pin

 This month, I am reaching that magical number 5 (although the truly important one will be in May 2021, marking five years – fingers crossed – of complete remission).
 Why magical?
-After five years of remission, some doctors will consider a cancer patient cured.
+At five year remission, some doctors will consider a cancer patient cured.

 Looking Back